tahafaghani/mechanisms/README.md

 Both the Python and MATLAB codes include real-time visualizations of the mechanisms, allowing you to see the motion of the links and the paths traced by specific points in the mechanism.

-## License

-This project is open source and free to use under the MIT License.